shaefelinger/codepedia/src/JS4web/browser events.md

 ### `.removeEventListener()`

-Because there can be multiple event handler functions associated with a particular event, `.removeEventListener()` needs both the exact event type name and the name of the event handler you want to remove.
+`.removeEventListener()` needs both the exact event type name and the name of the event handler you want to remove.
 If `.addEventListener()` was provided an anonymous function, then that event listener cannot be removed.

 Removing An Event Listener -  requires you to pass *the same exact listener function* to it as the one you passed to `.addEventListener()`.